openwisp/openwisp-docs/developer/contributing.rst

 3. After pushing the code make your Pull Request:

 - From your forked repository of the project select your branch and click "New Pull Request".
-Check if everythind is accordingly and write a descriptive meassage for the PR.
+Check if everything is accordingly and write a descriptive meassage for the PR.
 - After submitting your PR, check back again whether your PR has passed our required tests.
-If the tests fails check what the eroor is andask for help if you don't understand what the error is.
+If the tests fails check what the error is and ask for help if you don't understand what the error is.
 - If the tests are passed maintainers will review the PR and will ask you to change anything as and when required.
 - Once everything is fine with us we'll merge your Pull Request.